zearp/OptiHack/text/BIOS_STUFF.md

 ╚═╧═════╧═══════════╧════════╧══════════╧════╧══════╧════════╧════╝
 ```

 We'll end up in another menu, all we want to enter here is ```F```.
-It will find and replace anythign that can be updated, like this:
+It will find and replace anything that can be updated, like this:

 ```
 Choice:F